foundriesio/docs/source/reference-manual/security/factory-keys.rst

 By default, the LmP build system uses online keys to sign some boot components of the software stack.

-It can handle U-Boot, OP-TEE, which is a Trusted Execution Environment (TEE) as well as Linux® Kernel image and modules.
+It can handle U-Boot, OP-TEE—which is a Trusted Execution Environment (TEE)—as well as Linux® Kernel image and modules.

 Secure Boot Flow
 ------------------

 The secure boot flow starts from the boot ROM.
-After that step, the flow is defined by the SoC vendor as it depends on the architecture and the BSP they provide.
+After that step, the flow is defined by the SoC vendor, as it depends on the architecture and the BSP they provide.

 LmP implements three variations of boot flow, starting with Secondary Program Loader (SPL), TF-A (BL2), or Unified Extensible Firmware Interface (UEFI).